 When uploading user event, make sure that you send browse search events

-generated by Retail Search as search
+generated by search as search

 user events.

-Retail Search considers a search
+Search considers a search

 user event as a browse-based event